maddawck/Python-Projects/README.md

-# First-Python-Project
+# Python-Projects

-Simple Python game to freshen up the fundamentals of the language.
+1. Simple Python game to freshen up the fundamentals of the language.